-- Use of Fiscal Management Reward Program savings will prevent use of these funds for future one-time needs. - Phase-in of Deputy positions will not impact services, but may require the use of overtime to maintain minimum staffing levels. - Increased program revenues are based on current experience and will not impact services.
+- Use of Fiscal Management Reward Program savings will prevent use of these funds for future one-time needs. - Phase-in of Deputy positions will not impact services, but may require use of overtime to maintain minimum staffing levels. - Increased revenues will not impact services.